jundalisay/spblist/content/en/research/bohr/quantum/part-2/section-1.md

 h
 3
 (1 + m/M)
 .
-(40)
+(40) -->

-As shown in previous papers, this relation is actually found to be fulfilled within the limit of experimental errors 73 if we put N = 1 and for e, m, and h introduce the values deduced from measurements on other phenomena; a result which may be considered as affording a strong support for the validity of the general principles discussed in Part I, as well as for the reality of the atomic model under consideration.
+As shown in previous papers, this relation is actually found to be fulfilled within the limit of experimental errors if we put N = 1 and for e, m, and h introduce the values deduced from measurements on other phenomena; a result which may be considered as affording a strong support for the validity of the general principles discussed in Part I, as well as for the reality of the atomic model under consideration.

-Further it was found that, if in formula (35) for the hydrogen spectrum the constant K is replaced by a constant which is four times larger, this formula represents to a high degree of approximation the frequencies of the lines of a spectrum emitted by helium, when this gas is subject to a condensed discharge.
+Further it was found that, if in formula (35) for the hydrogen spectrum the constant K is replaced by a constant which is 4 times larger, this formula represents to a high degree of approximation the frequencies of the lines of a spectrum emitted by helium, when this gas is subject to a condensed discharge.

 This was to be expected on Rutherford’s theory, according to which a neutral helium atom contains two electrons and a nucleus of a charge twice that of the nucleus of the hydrogen atom.

 A helium atom from which one electron is removed will thus form a dynamical system perfectly similar to a neutral hydrogen atom, and may therefore be expected to emit a spectrum represented by (35) if in (40) we put N = 2.

-Moreover a closer comparison of the helium spectrum under consideration with the hydrogen spectrum has shown that the value of the constant K in the former spectrum was not exactly four times as large as that in the latter, but that the ratio between these constants within the limit of experimental errors agreed with the value to be expected from (40), when regard is taken to the different masses of the nuclei of the atoms of hydrogen and helium corresponding to
+A closer comparison of the helium spectrum under consideration with the hydrogen spectrum has shown that the value of the constant K in the former spectrum was not exactly four times as large as that in the latter, but that the ratio between these constants within the limit of experimental errors agreed with the value to be expected from (40), when regard is taken to the different masses of the nuclei of the atoms of hydrogen and helium corresponding to